12 Advantages of Bus Travel Abroad

 Of the many advantages of bus travel, this one is a gem: bus stations are almost always closer to the center of towns and cities than airports.
 This will save you time and money when you arrive and depart from your new destination.

-In fact, many bus stations throughout the world are located within walking distance to a city’s main attractions.
+In fact, many bus stations throughout the world are located within walking distance of a city’s main attractions.

 Nonetheless, if you’re intentionally booking a longer layover to explore a new place, check to make sure the bus station is in a central location.